The fast facts

 - Cycling outside again after 4 months

 Rehabilitation from a knee replacement takes an average of 6-9 months.
-During the rehabilitation there will always be small and sometimes big setbacks.
-Especially in certain phases, it will go slower than you thought beforehand.
+During rehabilitation, there will always be small and sometimes large setbacks coming your way.
+Especially in certain phases, things will go slower than you thought beforehand.
 Patience is necessary.
-Our specialists will guide you through this process as best as they can and motivate you where necessary.
+Our specialists will guide and motivate you as much as possible during this process.
 Fysio Fitaal works with specialists in the field of rehabilitation after surgery and osteoarthritis related complaints.
-This combination of expertise, extensive facilities and passion for physiotherapy means that you have come to the right place.
+Through this combination of expertise, extensive facilities and passion for physiotherapy you have come to the right place.